akash-network/node/_docs/testnet/client-usage.md

 The Network contains two major functional elements:
- - **Marketplace**: A blockchain-based system that allocates capacity on Provider servers to Tenants wishing to deploy to them, and transfers payments from Tenant to Provider in the native Akash (AKSH) token.
+ - **Marketplace**: A blockchain-based system that allocates capacity on provider servers to tenants wishing to deploy to them, and transfers payments from tenant to provider in the native Akash (AKSH) token.
- - **Deployment**: A Kubernetes-based system that provisions pods on Provider servers and deploys/orchestrates Tenant containers within them.
+ - **Deployment**: A Kubernetes-based system that provisions pods on provider servers and deploys/orchestrates Tenant containers within them.

 # Installation
 Installation instructions for the client binary may be found [here](https://github.com/ovrclk/akash#installing).
 Each of these package managers will install both `akashd` (the server) and `akash` (the client).
 This document describes client usage only.

 # The Akash testnet
 The Akash testnet is available for public use.
 A description of the testnet, registration instructions, and a getting-started guide may be found [here](https://github.com/ovrclk/akash/_docs/testnet).

+# Workflow
+**TODO**

 # Top-level commands
 These commands are presented as an overview of the features available via the Akash client.
 Individual command usage is described in subsequent sections.